MikkelHansen95/dataset/README.md

 Which danish movie is most popular?

-Which english action movie had the biggest revene?
+Which english action movie had the biggest revenue?

 # Reserve data sæt: